hustbill/hustbill.github.io/_posts/2016-06-30-devops interview questions.md

+---
+layout: post
+title:  "Shell questions for Devops engineer"
+date:   2016-06-30 19:04:08
+categories: devops
+---

-Dima gave me a shell question on this afternoon, I gave this issue now.
+Dima gave me a shell question on this afternoon, here is the solution.
 ```code
 $ sudo cat *.txt > /bin/a.out
 bash: /bin/a.out: Permission denied